morningtundra/vrfmblog/pages/Design.md

 * Complementary to the tone and style of the book content (e.g. classic and conservative vs punky and hip)
 * Chosen with some awareness of basic color theory

 Ensure the chosen palette can be carried over to marketing and advertising assets, including social media profiles.
+This same advice applies to font selection, type-treatments and typesetting.

 # Cover Design & Dust Jackets
 Contrary to popular opinion, yes you *can* design your own cover.
 If you want to, or can't afford a graphic designer, go ahead and do your own.
 This advice does not apply equally to fiction.